-Home to wild bison, horses, alligators, snakes and over 270 species of birds, this vast prairie in Central Florida with access points in Gainesville and Micanopy is a little-known state treasure.
-One of the most interesting and accessible places to go for an interpretive walk within the Prairie is the elevated boardwalk called the La Chua Trail in Gainesville.
-The pathway takes you above the Alachua Sink, a sink hole that's essentially the prairie's drainage system.
+Payne's Prairie Preserve Home to wild bison, horses, alligators, snakes, and over 270 species of birds, this vast prairie in Central Florida with access points in Gainesville and Micanopy is a little-known state treasure.
+One of the most interesting and accessible places to go for an interpretive walk within the preserve is the elevated boardwalk called the La Chua Trail in Gainesville.
+The pathway takes you above the Alachua Sink, a sinkhole that's essentially the prairie's drainage system.
 When it's filled with water, it's a major gathering ground for alligators.
 You can often spot scores if not hundreds of the reptiles here.
-And at the end to the boardwalk, where it peters out into a dirt trail that follows a canal, you'll sometimes even see alligators sprawled out across the path.
+And at the end of the boardwalk, where it peters out into a dirt trail that follows a canal, you'll sometimes even see alligators sprawled out across the path.
 By then, of course, it's time to turn around.